natalymr/dl-notes/README.md

 # dl-notes
-This repo contains my notes from my university Deep Learning course
+This repo contains my notes from my university Deep Learning course.
+> **You should open the links that are located below so that the latex-formulas are correctly visible.**

 A list of questions for the exam and at the same time course content: